bcbio/bcbio-nextgen/docs/contents/pipelines.rst

   tuned `GATK's Variant Quality Score Recalibrator`_ (VQSR) and compared it with hard filtering.
-VQSR requires a large number of variants and we use it in bcbio with GATK HaplotypeCaller when your :ref:`algorithm-config` contains high depth samples (``coverage_depth`` is not low), and whole genome calls (``coverage_interval`` is genome).
+VQSR requires a large number of variants and we use it in bcbio with GATK HaplotypeCaller when your :ref:`algorithm-config` contains high depth samples (``coverage_depth`` is not low) and you are calling on the whole genome (``coverage_interval`` is genome).

 - `Validation of structural variant detection`_ using multiple calling methods.
 This implements a pipeline that works in tandem with SNP and indel calling to detect larger structural variations like deletions, duplications, inversions and copy number variants (CNVs).

-bcbio automated post-variant calling annotation and to make the outputs easier to feed directly into your biological analysis.
-We annotate variant effects using `snpEff`_ or `Variant Effect Predictor`_ (VEP), and prepare a `GEMINI database`_ with multiple external annotations in a SQL-based interface for easy queries.
+bcbio automates post-variant calling annotation to make the outputs easier to feed directly into your biological analysis.
+We annotate variant effects using `snpEff`_ or `Variant Effect Predictor`_ (VEP), and prepare a `GEMINI database`_ that associates variants with multiple external annotations in a SQL-based query interface.

 .. _Genome in a Bottle: http://www.genomeinabottle.org/
 .. _variant evaluation framework: https://bcbio.wordpress.com/2013/05/06/framework-for-evaluating-variant-detection-methods-comparison-of-aligners-and-callers/